qbalin/autofiller/README.md

 ## Use case and example

-When going to read the newpaper online, I often find that the site disconnected me.
-I have to click on "Connection", wait fot the popup to show up, fill my username and password, and then click "login".
+When going to read the newspaper online, I often find that the site disconnected me.
+I have to click on "Connection", wait for the popup to show up, fill my username and password, and then click "login".
 It's easy, but tedious and I'm lazy.

 Instead, I'd like to press a single bookmark button, on any site, and it will fulfill these tasks for me.
 The API should be as simple as: